k-sae/ign-reviews-Analysis/README.md

 ### steps

-1- to merge the two dataset in order to fetch the sales of each game title and it's score
+1- Merge the two dataset to fetch the `sales` of each game title and it's `score`
 - use this hadoop commands to start the process on the mapper and reducer in _`merger`_ package

 ```